Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 ---
 *(This post is still an unfinished draft)*

-I often find myself wondering about and/or having conversations concerning the classic breadth vs depth conundrum.
+I often find myself wondering about and having conversations concerning the classic breadth vs depth conundrum.
 To explain it with a quick example, let's say you have 100 hours to learn some things - and you could choose either to:

 - Learn 15 different things given these 100 hours, but all of them only to a relatively shallow degree
 - Learn only 1 or 2 things with these 100 hours, but learning them to an extremely deep depth